4rkal/blog/content/posts/sssh.md

 ---
-title: "Securing ssh with Key-Based authentication"
+title: Securing ssh with Key-Based authentication
 date: 2023-02-25T21:08:47+03:00
 tags:
   - selfhosting
   - ssh
+  - linux
 ---
 SSH keys provide an extremely secure way of logging into your server.